mritunjaysharma394/vowpal-wiki/Malicious-URL-example.md

 # Detecting Malicious URLs

 The [malicious URL dataset from UCSD](http://www.sysnet.ucsd.edu/projects/url/) represents a sequential binary classification problem.
 The data are temporally correlated, and thus the problem is particularly suitable for online learning approaches like VW.
+Here we show how to evaluate the "out-of-the-box" performance of VW on this task.

 ## Preparing the data